Use True Image to Prepare for the Windows 10 Upgrade

 Whatever your upgrade strategy is, just make sure that all of your stuff is totally backed up.
 It does not matter if you use Acronis, do it manually or use another program – Back it Up!
 Can’t stress that enough.

 Acronis True Image 2017 has been released and it is optimized for Windows 10 and the most recent Mac OS X versions.
 This version is between 3 times to 6 times faster than the competition.
 Through the years, True Image has been making it easier and easier to keep your data safe by backing it up.
 The 2017 version has simplified the process even more.
 2 clicks is all it takes to do a full image backup of your entire computer.
 This version combines the features of the previous versions which includes dynamic disk support and Universal Restore allowing you to restore data to a different PC even if it has different hardware.
 Wi-Fi support has also been added when backing up to the Acronis Cloud even to a bare-metal PC.
 It easily backs up Windows, Mac, iOS, Android and even Facebook.
 Gotta keep up with the times.
 See our full review of Acronis True Image.
-Save up to 30% on Acronis True Image 2017 New Generation available with the Premium Subscription Starting at Only $79.99 for 1 PC!
+Save up to 30% on Acronis True Image 2017 New Generation available with the Premium Subscription - now with One Terabyte of Cloud Storage!

 Was this info Useful?
 Share it with your friends!